wleddy/saba_inventory/README.md

-# Inventory Test
+# SABA Inventory

-A test of my inventory Shotglass2 plugin

-See the [shotglass docs](/docs/shotglass2/README.md) for more info.
+The SABA interface to the inventory + shotglass2 inventory system